elfhosted/elfhosted.com/docs/app/zurg.md

 ---
-title: Stream from real-debrid with Zurg
+title: Stream from real-debrid via Plex / Jellyfin / Emby with Zurg
 slug: Zurg
 description: Zurg is middleware, half of a clever solution which lets you stream from Real Debrid directly using Plex, Emby, or Jellyfin
 upstream: https://github.com/debridmediamanager/zurg-testing